vignif/ros-example/README.md

 ## Outside ROS
 The project also contains:
-- the data management of an SQL database using [SQLite3](https://www.sqlite.org/)
+- A wrapper class for an SQL database [SQLite3](https://www.sqlite.org/)
 - A JSON parser implemented using a cpp library [json](https://github.com/open-source-parsers/jsoncpp)
 - Interface to a remote API [nominatim](https://nominatim.openstreetmap.org)